Victoria’s Secret Angel Elsa Hosk Sizzles In Bright Bikini

-Recently, she had a double Instagram update that took advantage of a special time in the day, what many photography enthusiasts refer to as the golden hour.
-Hosk referenced the unique time in the caption of the snaps, and the pictures are bathed in a magical golden glow that serves to only accentuate Hosk’s beauty.
+Recently, she had a double Instagram update, which took advantage of a special time in the day — what many photography enthusiasts refer to as the golden hour.
+Hosk referenced the unique time in the caption of the snaps, and the pictures were bathed in a magical golden glow that served to only accentuate Hosk’s beauty.

 For the snaps, Hosk donned a gorgeous yellow and orange bikini.
-The bottoms were high-waisted bottoms with a bit of a retro vibe that came up past her belly button and highlighted her toned stomach and long legs.
+The bottoms were high-waisted with a bit of a retro vibe, which came up past her belly button and highlighted her toned stomach and long legs.
 The top was an unusual style that featured one half as a relatively simple yellow bikini top with a plain strap and orange trim on the bottom, and the other half as an orange triangle bikini top with two yellow straps crossing over her collarbone and upper arm.
-She kept the accessories simple, carrying a red Chanel bag and pairing the look with no jewellery to distract from the stunning swimsuit.
+She kept the accessories simple, carrying a red Chanel bag and pairing the look with no jewelry to distract from the stunning swimsuit.

-While the first snap was absolutely stunning, Hosk showed off her goofy, more real side in the second shot.
+While the first snap was absolutely stunning, Hosk showed off her goofy side in the second shot.
 Though plenty of her toned body was on display in the second shot, she crouched down in a pose that showcased her feet with bright red painted nails.
-She squinted into the camera in the shot and had her hands in a strange position, seeming to be in between poses.
+She squinted into the camera and had her hands in a strange position, seeming to be in between poses.

 Her followers absolutely loved the glimpse of the blonde beauty in the golden hour, and the snaps received over 186,000 likes within just 11 hours.

-Many of her followers were obsessed with the unique swimsuit she rocked in the photos, and took to the comments section to compliment it and ask where it was from so they could potentially pick up their own.
+Many of her followers were obsessed with the unique swimsuit she rocked in the photos and took to the comments section to compliment it and ask where it was from so they could potentially pick up their own.

 Many other fans simply complimented Hosk’s beauty.

-“How are you so beautiful?!” one fan asked.
+“How are you so beautiful?!” one admiring fan asked.

 “Gorgeous shot,” another fan added.